veganpalsusto/palsusto-web-hugo-source/content/tour/slider.md

 content:
   slides:
-    - title: Delivery dates
+    - title: Welcome!
-      content: Take a look on Instagram
+      content: Thank you for your visit!
       align: center
       background:
         position: right